valgtreiz/Learning/README.md

-# MyTaskList
+# Welcome

-All of my task and to-do list
+Hello, this is my first repository.
+I only use this repository as a way to learn version controls and collaborative works.